One woman killed, one hurt by man with knife in downtown Pittsburgh

 The officer was not able to subdue the man before he attacked another woman who was passing by.

 Joseph said investigators believe the incident was "a random act of violence."
-Police do not believe the victims knew one another.
+Police do not believe the victims knew each other.

+Authorities said that one of the victims, who survived the attack, may have been wearing a hijab.

+"At this time there is no evidence to suggest that this attack was racially or religiously motivated," the city's public safety department said in a statement.

 Neither the suspect nor the victims were immediately identified.